kevin16702/kevin16702/README.md

 Hi, I’m @kevin16702.
-I’m interested in Computers, infrastructure amd the climate
+I’m interested in Computers, infrastructure and the climate